CodeYourFuture/CYF-Slack-Your-Future-Project-Backend/README.md

   </details>

-<details><summary>Assessment points (soft skill)</summary>
-This assessment point will be reviewed based on your overall interactions since the start of the class.

-🥚code reviews : the following requirements have been addressed with your PRs to the home repo for each assignment
+<details><summary>What else to demonstrate?</summary>
+🥚code review deliverables : your PRs meet these standards:

     • PR has a descriptive title
     • PR has appropriate labels and milestones for easy identification